Hair is complicated: Gravitational waves from stable and unstable boson-star mergers: Theory and computational framework

 where an overbar denotes the complex conjugate and $V$ is the potential function given in our case by Eq.~(\ref{eq:Vsol}).
 Variation of the action $S=\int \sqrt{-g}\mathcal{L}\du^4 x$ with respect to the metric and scalar field results in the covariant equations

 The calculation of spherically symmetric single-BS spacetimes is most conveniently performed by decomposing the scalar field into amplitude and phase according to

 where $|\phi(r)|$ is the scalar-field amplitude and $\omega$ the (constant positive) frequency.
 This ansatz can be generalized by writing the phase factor as $e^{\iu(\epsilon \omega t + \delta \vartheta)}$, where $\epsilon = \pm 1$ distinguishes BSs and anti-BSs, and $\delta \vartheta$ denotes a phase shift.
 In this work, we exclusively consider BS binaries without phase offset and, hence, set $\epsilon=1$, $\delta \vartheta=0$.
-With the decomposition (\ref{eq:phidecomp}), the Einstein equations for spherically symmetric BSs result in a coupled set of four first-order ordinary differential equations which we solve with a shooting method as detailed in Sec.~2.3 of Ref.~\cite{Helfer:2021brt}; cf.~also Appendix A of Ref.~\cite{Evstafyeva:2023kfg} for an in-depth discussion of the solution's asymptotic behaviour at infinity.
+With the decomposition (\ref{eq:phidecomp}), the Einstein-Klein-Gordon equations for a spherically symmetric metric

+result in a coupled set of four first-order ordinary differential equations which we solve with a shooting method as detailed in Sec.~2.3 of Ref.~\cite{Helfer:2021brt}; cf.~also Appendix A of Ref.~\cite{Evstafyeva:2023kfg} for an in-depth discussion of the solution's asymptotic behaviour at infinity.

 For BS binary evolutions, we construct initial data by combining two such single-BS spacetimes using the {\it constant volume element} technique of Refs.~\cite{Helfer:2018vtq,Helfer:2021brt,Evstafyeva:2022bpr}; cf.~also Ref.~\cite{Atteneder:2023pge}.
+This technique results in a significant improvement in the Hamiltonian constraint equation over the simple linear superposition of the two BS solutions.

-The resulting binaries are characterized by the parameter $\sigma$ in the solitonic potential (\ref{eq:Vsol}), the stars' central scalar-field amplitudes $|\phi_c|$, their initial separation $D$ and their velocities $v$.
-Our study focuses on non-spinning equal-mass BS binaries, so that both stars have equal $|\phi_c|$ and, in the rest frame used for all our runs, their initial velocity has equal magnitude with direction pointing toward each other.
-Unless specified otherwise, we fix $v=0.1$ and $D=80\,m^{-1}$ which leaves us with two control parameters, $\sigma$ and $|\phi_c|$.
+The resulting binaries are characterized by the parameter $\sigma$ in the solitonic potential (\ref{eq:Vsol}), the stars' central scalar-field amplitudes $|\phi_{\rm c}|$, their initial separation $D$ and their velocities $v$.
+Our study focuses on non-spinning equal-mass BS binaries, so that both stars have equal $|\phi_{\rm c}|$ and, in the rest frame used for all our runs, their initial velocity has equal magnitude with direction pointing toward each other.
+Unless specified otherwise, we fix $v=0.1$ and $D=80\,m^{-1}$ which leaves us with two control parameters, $\sigma$ and $|\phi_{\rm c}|$.
 In this paper, we present results for $\sigma/M_{\rm Pl}=\{0.25, 0.28725, 0.3, 0.5\}$ as well as the mini-BS limit $\sigma\rightarrow\infty$; these cases are fully representative of the dynamics under consideration, but we note that further values of $\sigma$ are discussed in Ref.\cite{Ge2024}.